Former World No.1 splits with TaylorMade after 18 years

 Johnson, who was just the third man in PGA Tour history to win at least one title in each of his first 13 seasons, first became World No.1 in February 2017 and has racked up a total of 135 weeks at the top of the rankings – the third highest of all time.
 Only Greg Norman (331) and Tiger Woods (683) have more, but Johnson could find himself nudged into fourth if current World No.1 Scottie Scheffler can remain there for ten more weeks.

-TaylorMade confirmed to TG on Monday that his contract had expired at the end of 2024.
+TaylorMade confirmed to TG on Monday that his contract had expired at the end of 2024 and had not been renewed.

-It’s the second long-standing deal that has ended for Johnson since moving to LIV, where he captains 4Aces GC.
-The former Ryder Cup star had been an adidas Golf ambassador, wearing the brand’s clothing and shoes for 15 years before he ended the deal last season.
+The end of Johnson’s TaylorMade deal marks the second long-standing contract that has ended for Johnson since moving to LIV, where he captains 4Aces GC.
+The former Ryder Cup star had been an adidas Golf ambassador, wearing the brand’s clothing and shoes for 15 years before he ended the agreement last season.
 Johnson and his teammates went on to sign a deal with Extracurricular.

-Johnson is a three-time winner on LIV – Boston in 2022, Tulsa in 2023, and Las Vegas in 2024 – and won the individual standings in his first year.
+Johnson is a three-time winner on LIV – Boston in 2022, Tulsa in 2023, and Las Vegas in 2024 – and won the individual standings in his first year, but has performed poorly in the Majors since switching to the Saudi-backed Tour.
+He finished T6 at The Open shortly after LIV’s launch but beyond a T10 at the 2023 US Open, he hasn’t finished higher than T31 and has missed three of the last five cuts.